Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 -   Uses the OpenAI API to generate a response.
 -   Streams the response back to the client.

-The `streamText` function part of some utilities provided by Vercel's AI SDK, which helps deal with real-time streaming of the AI's responses and other AI-related tasks.
+The `streamText` function is one of the utilities provided by Vercel's AI SDK.
+It helps deal with the real-time streaming of the AI's responses.

 ## Creating a feature flag with AI variants